d00d/fallbrookresearch.com/_posts/2019-05-29-dreaming-deeply-with-neural-networks.md

 Running the next code cell starts the detail generation process.
 You may see how new patterns start to form, iteration by iteration, octave by octave.
 The complexity of the details generated depends on which layer's activations we try to maximize.
 Higher layers produce complex features, while lower ones enhance edges and textures, giving the image an impressionist feeling.

+Neural networks trained to discriminate between different kinds of images have quite a bit of the information required to actually generate images.
+This is important since we train networks by training them on many examples of what we want them to learn, hoping they extract the essence of the subject matter, and then learn to ignore what doesn’t matter.
+However in order to know that the network has correctly learned the right features it can help to have it render the network’s visual representation.
+This may reveal that the neural net isn’t exactly looking what we thought.
+Instead of specifically prescribing the feature we want the network to amplify, we can also allow the network make that decision.
+In doing so, we would "feed" the network an arbitrary image or photo and allow the network analyze the picture.
+Then we'll choose a netowrk layer and instruct the network to make enhancements on whatever it has detected.
+Each of the network layers has some features with a different level of abstraction, the complexity of features we generate depends on which layer we choose to enhance.
+We can see for example lower layers tend to produce strokes or simple ornament-like patterns, because those layers are sensitive to basic features such as edges and their orientations.

 ![input0.jpeg]({{site.baseurl}}/assets/img/blog-cnn/input.jpg)
 ![input0.jpeg]({{site.baseurl}}/assets/img/blog-cnn/input0.jpeg)
 ![input0.jpeg]({{site.baseurl}}/assets/img/blog-cnn/input_color1.jpeg)